NEDA-LABS/.github/profile/README.md

 ## **License**

-This repository is licensed under the MIT License.
-Please see the LICENSE file for more details.
+Chatafisha organization is licenced which carries the Neda umbrella.

 ---